BooksFantasy

-Libraries are important in the lives of many a reader, so it is not surprising that there has been a considerable amount of literature that includes them from Terry Pratchett’s Library at the Unseen University with its Orangutan librarian to Victor Ocampo’s ‘The Infinite Library’ short stories.
-Readers talk about getting lost in books and libraries have played a huge role in society providing access to information and other things such as a refuge.
-Kate Quinn’s ‘Astral Library’ is many things.
+Libraries are important in the lives of many a reader, so it is not surprising that there has been a considerable amount of literature that includes them, from Terry Pratchett’s Library at the Unseen University with its Orangutan librarian to Victor Ocampo’s ‘The Infinite Library’ short stories.
+Readers talk about getting lost in books, and libraries have played a huge role in society, providing access to information and other things, such as a refuge.
+Kate Quinn’s ‘Astral Library’ serves multiple purposes.

-Alix accepts the invitation to get lost in a book but first has to be kitted out with suitable clothes.
-As the library wardrobe hasn’t anything suitable in her size, Sarah is on the plump side, she goes to a friend, Beau, for an outfit suitable for the book she has chosen.
+Alix accepts the invitation to immerse herself in a book, but she first needs to don appropriate attire.
+As the library wardrobe doesn’t have anything suitable for her size, Sarah, who is on the plump side, goes to a friend, Beau, for an outfit suitable for the book she has chosen.
 When she returns, the Astral Library is at the start of a crisis.
 Initially, it seems that the system has been hacked and the refugees are in danger of discovery.
-Alix discovers that the Astral Library is not just about books but there are departments of Art and of Gaming where refugees can hide in paintings or video games.
-Meanwhile, the attack on the library is increasing and they find the cause is the Governing Board itself.
+Alix discovers that the Astral Library is not just about books, but also there are departments of art and of gaming where refugees can hide in paintings or video games.
+Meanwhile, the attack on the library is escalating, and Alix discovers that the governing board itself is the cause.

-This novel can be read as an adventure and a quest to save the library, but it is also an indictment of the attacks that real libraries are under.
-It highlights the danger they are in with withdrawal of funds and the cutting of services.
-This Board wants to reduce the number of books to a quarter, slash opening times, monetise the system and cull books that the misguided might think unsuitable reading.
-This seems to be a typical situation in many countries.
+This novel is a quest to save the library and a critique of real library attacks.
+It highlights the danger they are in with the withdrawal of funds and the cutting of services.
+This board aims to reduce the number of books by three-quarters, cut opening hours, monetise the library system, and remove books that some may mistakenly consider unsuitable for reading.
+This scenario seems to be a typical situation in many countries, where libraries face funding cuts and service reductions, leading to a decline in access to literature and community resources.

 Pauline Morgan